ethannef/Parking-Sensor-Project/README2.md

 - Claim: "outperforming traditional manual and sensor-based methods in both efficiency and accuracy"
 - Key result: "The model's ability to accurately identify occupied and vacant parking spaces is seen in Fig 6.
 The detection results demonstrate the system's faultless ability to recognize cars and correctly assign them to parking spaces"

+**Advantages / Disadvantages (as stated by source):**
+- ✅ **Advantage over sensor-based methods (stated):** Source directly claims the YOLO+OpenCV approach "outperforming traditional manual and sensor-based methods in both efficiency and accuracy"
+- ✅ **Advantage of multi-angle cameras (stated):** Source uses "surveillance video recordings captured from multiple angles around the NCB main building" — the multi-angle approach is presented as improving detection coverage

 ---

 ### 5.9 MobileNetV3 + CBAM Parking Occupancy (NCBI/PMC 2023)